hujhax/austin-improv-wiki/All Ages Improv Night.md

 ***All Ages Improv Night*** (formerly ***Teen Improv Night***) is a monthly show/mixer at [[ColdTowne Theater]].

 ## Summary
 Every Sunday at 5pm, [[ColdTowne Theater]]'s youth program hosts a troupe comprised of performers under the age of 18 followed by an established adult troupe.
-The two shows are ditectly followed by an Improv jam.
+The two shows are directly followed by an Improv jam.

 The goal of *All Ages Improv Night* is to provide young improvisers with the opportunity to see both their peers and accomplished adult performers improvise full length shows.
 The jam, which follows, invites both audience members and performers to join experienced improvisers onstage for Austin's most unpredictable jam!